Object Filter Per User

 Typical use: reduce noise by hiding object families you are not currently working on.
 The examples below use the Demo-10.0.031 inventory.

-Before you start
+1.2 Before you start

 • You must be logged in.
 Filters are tied to your user account.

-• Decide what to hide: an object type (for example, Program or Copybook), a property to test (usually the name), and the text or rule that identifies the unwanted objects.
+• Decide what to hide: an object type (for example, Application Program or Copybook), a property to test (usually the name), and the text or rule that identifies the unwanted objects.

-1. How to open My Object Filters
+1.3 Open My Object Filters

 Figure 1: Opening My Object Filters from the Dashboard menu and the My Object Filters view.